Can You Use A Wye For Venting?

 Why is it called a wye?
 It is called such because of its characteristic "Y" shape.
 It has a single inlet called a "run" pipe and a two-outlet "branch" pipe.

-There are different types of wye fitting, including traditional wyes, manifold wyes, double wyes, and true wye fittings.
+Different types of wye fitting exist, including traditional wyes, manifold wyes, double wyes, and accurate wye fittings.

 Tee Vent

-Similar to the wye, a tee vent or a sanitary tee is also used to divert flow, but the movement of the water in a tee is not as directional as the wye.
+Similar to the wye, a tee vent or a sanitary tee is also used to divert flow, but the movement of the water in a tee is less directional than the wye.

-The tee vent's 90-degree angle diverts flow but not as smoothly.
-With a tee vent, the liquid tends to drop faster because of the angle.
+The tee vent's 90-degree angle diverts flow but slower.
+The liquid tends to drop faster with a tee vent because of the curve.
 Consequently, this allows better airflow compared to the wye.

-A tee vent has a horizontal branch that connects to the drain line and a vertical branch that connects to the vent pipe.
+A tee vent has a horizontal branch that connects to the drain line and a vertical component that connects to the vent pipe.

 Check out this 2-inch sanitary tee white PVC on Amazon.